Aniela Pawlikowska: Life

 In 1923 Lela Wolska married Michał Gwalbert Pawlikowski, a bibliophile, writer, and publisher.
 She joined him at the family seat of Medyka, near Przemyśl.
 "Medyka" was also the imprint her husband's small publishing and printing enterprise which specialised in small runs of literary works for which Lela provided the illustrations.
 They had three daughters and a son.
 The family would also spend a lot of time at their mountain chalet, "Pod Jedlami" ("The Firs"), in Zakopane.
 It had been designed for Michał's father, Jan Gwalbert Pawlikowski, by the modernist artist, Stanisław Witkiewicz.
-With her husband's active support she continued her studies in art at the Krakow Academy of Fine Arts with Wojciech Weiss and Kazimierz Sichulski.
+With her husband's active support she continued her studies in art at the Kraków Academy of Fine Arts with Wojciech Weiss and Kazimierz Sichulski.

 In the 1930s she exhibited widely in Lwów, Kraków, Warsaw and Zakopane and abroad in Leipzig, Rome, Florence and Turin.
 With the outbreak of World War II she took her four small children to Lwów where she went to live with her sister in the Wolski villa, known as "Zaświecie".
 In May 1940 already after the first wave of Soviet deportations of Poles to Siberia, she managed to get a laissez-passer for herself and the children into the Nazi General Government.
 They were taken in by a relative, the political activist and poet Zofia Kernowa, on her estate in Goszyce.
 In April 1942, thanks to her husband's intervention, she was able to travel to Italy to join him in Rome.

 In Rome she provided for the family by painting portraits of Italian aristocrats and diplomats stationed there.
 It was also a time of family tragedy when the Pawlikowskis' second daughter died of leukemia.
 By the end of 1946 the family had moved to London to join the thousands of demobilised allied Polish military personnel who were allowed to settle in the United Kingdom, now that their homeland had been given over to Soviet Ukraine as part of the Yalta Accord.
 In London she continued to support the family through portrait commissions so that she became one of the most sought after portrait painters in the country.

 In 1955 her popularity led to a solo exhibition at London's Parsons Gallery which was deemed one of the cultural events of the year, not least among the Polish emigrant community.
 Among her sitters were Princess Alexandra of Kent, the daughters of Alfonso XIII and the wartime SOE agent, Krystyna Skarbek.
 She continued to work virtually to the end of her life, despite losing the sight in one eye.
 From 1962 she would visit Poland for several months each year and stay in Zakopane in the family chalet.
 Her husband was killed in a road traffic accident in 1970.

 She died in 1980 in a Polish care home, "Antokol" on the outskirts of London.
 Her ashes were laid to rest in Poland.